earlbertmercado/earlbertmercado/README.md

 ### Hi!!👋

-I'm Earlbert from Philippines, currently in my 4th year of studying BS Computer Engineering at Batangas State University.
+I'm Earlbert from Philippines, a Computer Engineering graduate at Batangas State University.